-Rogaine Foam is a new form of 5% Minoxidil in a glycerin and alcohol base.
+Rogaine Foam is a form of 5% Minoxidil in a glycerin and alcohol base.
 The foam technology is a convenient way of delivering minoxidil to the scalp without the sticky and often irritating effects of propylene glycol, the delivery compound used in the original 5% solution.
 When released from the canister, the new product seems like a shaving foam, but it rapidly “melts” when it reaches skin temperature.
 Applying Rogaine as a foam allows convenient application to the scalp without dripping or running down the forehead or neck, and without leaving a sticky residue in the hair.
 However, many patients find this formulation more difficult to apply directly to the scalp – where the medication actually works.

 Once a day topical use of Rogaine (topical minoxidil 2% and 5%) seems to be almost as effective as using it twice a day.
 The reason is, that although minoxidil has a relatively short half-life of several hours when given orally, when topically applied, it has a half-life of 22 hours in the skin.
 This suggests that once a day dosing is a reasonable option.
 It is important to realize that Pfizer, the company that now makes Rogaine, specifically states that it will be less effective if used only once a day.

 If minoxidil is discontinued, the effects of the drug wear off within three months and the previous pattern of hair loss resumes.
 When minoxidil is restarted, one generally does not regain the hair that was lost, so it is best not to stop and start the mediation, but to use it regularly.

 Minoxidil has been prescribed (off-label) in conjunction with other medications, such as topical retinoic acid (Retin-A), to enhance its penetration into the skin and thus increase its effectiveness.
 This combination of medications, however, can greatly increase the absorption of minoxidil into the bloodstream and may increase the risk of potential side effects, including changes in blood pressure and scalp irritation.
 It is important to use combination therapy under the supervision of a physician.